 Step Two: Learn to love the Twitter Interface

 Twitter looks different depending upon the device you are using.
 The computer version has slightly more features than the mobile app version, but they are all similar, and operate in the same way.
 I have created an interactive graphic of the current Twitter desktop interface so you can get to know what everything does.
 This interface will change (this is the third version of this interactive interface I have designed over the years!) but the general features stay pretty similar, and as you become more confident, you’ll adapt to small layout changes.
 Remember the uproar every time Facebook changed in the beginning?
-A part of being digitally literate is to realise that everything is perpetually in beta, constantly changing, and to make learning to go with the flow a skill that you can transfer to multiple contexts!
+A part of being digitally literate is to realise that everything is perpetually in beta, constantly changing, and learning to go with the flow is a skill that you can transfer to multiple contexts!

 Step Three: Lurk and Learn!

 There is no pressure to dive in straight away – the beauty of informal learning is that there is no timeframe.
 Spend time ‘lurking’ – choosing who to follow, getting familiar with the ‘genre’ of tweets and seeing which tweets you are most interested in and who posted them.
 Of course, your experience using Twitter will be richer once you start interacting and making connections, but there is no hurry!
 Search different hashtags; the more specific the hashtag, the more likely you will find like-minded tweeters and more relevant tweets.
 You can find lists like this one by googling ‘twitter hashtags for teachers’.